 |

-problem-based approach to teaching a chemical concept.
+- taking a problem-based approach to teaching a chemical concept.
 As part of their learning, students must acquire knowledge to develop a viable solution to the problem.

 - creating opportunities for students to develop their scientific argumentation skills.
 This requires students to use evidence to support their arguments.
 A helpful tool can be found